The 8 best dogs for seniors

 Life expectancy: 12-15 years

-These patient, affectionate, gentle and attractive puppy-like spaniels are never happier than when snuggling up to their chosen human companion - in fact, they were bred to be lap dogs for royalty.
+Patient, affectionate, gentle, and with eyes that will melt your heart, the Cavalier King Charles Spaniel is never happier than when snuggling up to their chosen human companion - in fact, they were bred to be lap dogs for royalty.

 Their playful nature means they get on well with other animals and children.
 Their long silky coats will also need regular grooming sessions, so factor this in when making your decision on whether to own one.